UChicago-Tech-Challenge-Spring-2022/uchicago-cs-course-advising-website/README.md

 It's purpose is threefold: 1) Offer guidance to UChicago students about their course selections; 2) Offer a service that could let students plan their courses with a balanced schedule; and 3)offer a service that could help students get into full classes.

-This project is finished.
+This project is closed.
 Should there be further updates will depend on each group member.